Xonshiz/comic-dl/ReadMe.md

 **Long Explanation** : Describe in details what you want and how you want.

 This should be enough, but it'll be great if you can add more ;)

+# Notes
+comic.naver.com has korean characters and some OS won't handle those characters.
+So, instead of naming the file folder with the series name in korean, the script will download and name the folder with the comic's ID instead.